Blog

 What tests can be prescribed before vaccination?

-The list of tests is not universal and depends on age, health status, and type of vaccine.
-Most often, the doctor focuses on basic indicators.
+List of tests is not universal and depends on age, health status, and type of vaccine.
+Most often, the doctor is guided by baseline indicators.

 AnalysisWhat does it show?Why is it needed?